Shake, Rattle & Roll IV

 Shake, Rattle & Roll IV is a 1992 Filipino horror anthology film and the fourth installment of the Shake, Rattle & Roll film series.
 It is produced by Regal Films, and was directed by Peque Gallaga and Lore Reyes.
 It is an entry to the 1992 Metro Manila Film Festival.

-The fifth installment, Shake, Rattle & Roll V, was released in 1994.
+The film was originally meant to be the final installment in the series up until the release of the fifth installment, Shake, Rattle & Roll V, in 1994.